HunterKart/proficiency-faculty-evaluation/docs/front-end-spec.md

     Frontend->>Frontend: Re-enables buttons
 ```

-#### **Flow: Admin - Form & Period Management (Corrected for Alignment)**
+#### **Flow: Admin - Form & Period Management**

--   **User Goal:** To create a new evaluation form template through a guided process, define its structure, and assign it to a specific academic period to launch an evaluation, with smart guardrails to ensure correct assignment.
+-   **User Goal:** To create a new evaluation form template, define its structure, and assign it to a specific academic period to launch an evaluation.
+This includes the ability to efficiently duplicate existing period configurations.
 -   **Entry Points:** The Admin navigates to the "Form & Period Management" page from the sidebar.
 -   **Success Criteria:** A new, active evaluation period is created with a valid form template (or templates) assigned to it, and the form becomes available to the designated evaluators at the specified start time.

-**Corrected Flow Diagram:**
+**Flow Diagram:**

 ```mermaid
 graph TD